Vegeta2020/CIA-SSD/README.md

 ## Pipeline

 ![pipeline](https://github.com/Vegeta2020/CIA-SSD/blob/master/pictures/pipeline.png)
 The pipeline of our proposed Confident IoU-Aware Single-Stage object Detector (CIA-SSD).
 First, we encode the input point cloud (a) with a sparse convolutional network denoted by SPConvNet (b), followed by our spatial-semantic feature aggregation (SSFA) module (c) for robust feature extraction, in which an attentional fusion module (d) is adopted to adaptively fuse the spatial and semantic features.
 Then, the multi-task head (e) realizes the object classification and localization, with our introduced confidence function (CF) for confidence rectification.
 In the end, we further formulate the distance-variant IoU-weighted NMS (DI-NMS) for post-processing.
-Note that "box cls," "iou reg," "box reg," and "dir cls" in (e) denote bounding box classification, IoU prediction regression, bounding box regression, and direction classification, respectively.

 ## Installation